I've just returned to Villa Twaklinilkawt from Adelaide Oval.

 Thanks to the more than 70,000 of you here tonight at Adele-aide Oval!
 Read about the record-breaking @Adele crowd: https://t.co/jNtiWEFKBb pic.twitter.com/Nv9NznCqLo— Adelaide Oval (@TheAdelaideOval) March 13, 2017

-If you were here in this ethereal theatre earlier today, you will have seen and possibly even heard the introduction to my latest journalistic assignment, at least if you have the ability to see and hear.
+If you were here in this ethereal theatre earlier today, you will have seen, and possibly even heard, the introduction to my latest reporting assignment, at least if you have the ability to see and hear.

 Ethereal Theatre special show this afternoon: Home Town Story https://t.co/qjzSHXsLz6 #Adelaide #Adele #AdeleAdelaide pic.twitter.com/nMeJZ017EE— Adelaide Reporting (@AdelaideAdagia) March 13, 2017